geoserver/geoserver/doc/en/user/source/community/ogc-api/features/index.rst

      OGC API Features service

-* `application/json`: A collection :file:`json` documents, with reference between each document for programatic access by web developers.
+* `application/json`: A collection of :file:`json` documents, with reference between each document for programmatic access by web developers.

   .. code-block:: json